 Find an experienced NY-based personal injury lawyer to protect you from the schemes of your employer.
 The money that you earn from your construction accident lawsuit is necessary to cover medical costs, lost wages and disability.
 Your employer would be just as happy to leave you and your family in the dust instead of paying for the construction accidents that they are responsible for.

-In an ideal world, worker safety would be the number one priority on every construction site, and taking care of an injured worker would simply be the norm.
+In an ideal world, worker safety would be the number one priority on every construction site and taking care of an injured worker would simply be the norm.
 Unfortunately, we live in the real world where employers will do everything they can to avoid taking responsibility for creating a dangerous workplace.
-NY construction workers need to know their rights whenever they enter a construction site, and have a good accident lawyer ready in the event of an injury on the job.
-We may be rushing back to work after New York closed down for the pandemic, but that doesn’t give employers a pass for endangering their workers’ safety.
+NY construction workers need to know their rights whenever they enter a construction site and have a good accident lawyer ready in the event of an injury on the job.